Select a language:

 Vaccine Information Statements (VIS) are information sheets produced by the Centers for Disease Control and Prevention (CDC).
 VISs explain both the benefits and risks of a vaccine.
 Prior to vaccine administration, a VIS must be provided for all vaccines identified by Federal law.

-The most up-to-date collection of VISs is available at: www.immunize.org/vis/
+The most up-to-date collection of VISs is available at: www.immunize.org/vis/(link is external)

 More Information for Preteens and Teens: